LB01 Label Positioning

 2. labelCallback Function

-Subscription Plans (using labelCallback):
+Subscription Plans (labelCallback):

 Basic - $9/mo